 The children absolutely loved this challenge and have promised to put their cooking skills into action at home!

-Yesterday the children in UKS2 were taken back to the 1900’s, where they met General Joyce, Sergeant Shallcross and Colonel Court.
+Recently the children in UKS2 were taken back to army training barracks for historical themed role play.
+They were led by 'General Joyce, Sergeant Shallcross and Colonel Court'.
 They were involved in three different activities throughout the day, which included stitching sweetheart pin cushions, military fitness training and making helmets.
-The children thoroughly enjoyed their day yesterday and are now ready to start their first Topic of the year: A World Without War.
+This event provided the starting point for their first topic of the year: 'A World Without War'.